consortium/consortium-site/content/about.md

 The consortium’s mission is to support software development communities to build free and open source publishing infrastructures.

-The consortium is led by: Open Science principles, the recognition of the lack of quality and innovation in technical publishing systems, and in academic publishing a sector held back by monopolistic restrictions.
+The mission is informed by the following: Open Science principles, the recognition of the lack of quality and innovation in technical publishing systems, and in academic publishing a sector held back by monopolistic restrictions.

 The consortium is a research network led by the TIB – German National Library of Science and Technology and is made up of research organisations, businesses, researchers, and community groups.